Authored by Kim-Ling Richardson

 For fans of the wizarding world, a visit to Universal Studios Japan is a must.
 Unlike its international counterparts, the Wizarding World of Harry Potter at USJ is separated from the rest of the park by a haunting forest of pine trees, emitting owl sounds and familiar music from the movies.

 Walking through the forest towards Hogsmead (the magical village) allows visitors to forget the muggle world and truly immerse themselves into the magical world of Harry Potter.
 And it’s hard to remember that this is all make-believe.

 Enjoy a sweet, refreshing glass of Butterbeer and visit the different magic stores as you make your way towards Hogwarts Castle.
-You can even visit Ollivander’s Wand Shop to purchase your very own magic wand to cast spells throughout the village, such as lighting a chimney or making objects move at the wave of your wand and command. (if you’re still inspired at the end of the day, enjoy the instant free readings online and gain a bit of experience on casting all types of spells).
+You can even visit Ollivander’s Wand Shop to purchase your very own magic wand to cast spells throughout the village, such as lighting a chimney or making objects move at the wave of your wand and command.

 Though the highlight has to be Hogwarts and the ‘Harry Potter and the Forbidden Journey’ ride.
 An indoor rollercoaster, utilising the best of virtual reality glasses, you are swept up into the magical world of Hogwarts, a quidditch match, the forbidden forest and more.
 The exhilarating 5-minute ride goes way too fast though, and will leave you wishing you had more time to do it all over again.